Moldova 2025. Jetours Rides Market Acceleration And Secures Spot Among Top 5

 Moldavian Vehicles Market in 2025 is expanding.
-YTD sales up to Novemebr gained 24.7%, steadily picking up speed for the last 9 months.
-Jetour impressed the most among leading brands while Skoda and Toyota compete for the top.
+Full-year sales gained 25.5%, steadily picking up speed for the prior months.
+Jetour reported the largest gains while BYD also impressed by securing a spot in the Top 10.

 Economic Environment